polakowo/vectorbt/README.md

 ```

 In contrast to most other similar backtesting libraries where backtesting is limited to simple arrays
-(think of an array for price, an array for signals, etc.), vectorbt is optimized for working with
+(price, signals, etc.), vectorbt is optimized for working with multi-dimensional data: it treats index
-2-dimensional data: it treats index of a DataFrame as time axis and columns as distinct features
+of a DataFrame as time axis and columns as distinct features that should be backtest, and performs
-that should be backtest, and performs computations on the entire matrix at once, without "Pythonic" loops.
+computations on the entire matrix at once, without slow Python loops.

 To make the library easier to use, vectorbt introduces a namespace (accessor) to pandas objects
 (see [extending pandas](https://pandas.pydata.org/pandas-docs/stable/development/extending.html)).